Field Education is a significant part of your preparation for professional social

 years to ensure a broad and varied experience in the field.

-work practice.
-The placement process begins after students have completed required
+The placement process begins after students have completed required liberal arts foundation

-courses, have a minimum GPA of 2.5, and have no outstanding or incomplete grades for
+minimum GPA of 2.5, and have no outstanding or incomplete grades for social work courses.

-social work courses.
-Additionally, in order to enter the senior year field practicum,
+Additionally, in order to enter the senior year field practicum, students must pass

 During the fall semester of junior year, the Director of Field Education meets with